UniqueoneZ/ISMRNN/README.md

 By enhancing these three changes, we conduct the experiments, the result is shown as follow:
 ![](image/result.jpg)

-To use the MSegRNN, first:
+To use the ISMRNN, first:
 - create a dataset file and add the corresponding datasets.
 - git clone https://github.com/UniqueoneZ/MSegRNN.git.
 - cd the MsegRNN file locaion.